Adapted Physical Education Services and Physical Education Resources

 Physical Education and COVID-19

 Resources for teachers and parents helping students stay active at home.
-Physical Education and Health activities are essential to dealing with the pandemic for bodies, behavior and brains keeping us healthy, active and calm.
+Physical Education and Health activities are essential in dealing with the pandemic for bodies, behavior and brains keeping us healthy, active and calm.

 Benefits of Physical Education and Physical Activity: Research and Resources